 Discover the new Agri Hub on Easter Bush Campus

-An introduction to the new Agri-Tech Hub, part of the Edinburgh and South East Scotland City Deal for Data-Driven Innovation (DDI).
+An introduction to the new Agri-Tech Hub, for Data-Driven Innovation (DDI), part of the Edinburgh and South East Scotland City Deal, on Easter Bush Campus.

-With the focus on Ag-Bio, a sub-sector of Agri-Tech, to reduce animal disease this sector makes a huge contribution to the economy through protein production for an ever growing population reducing GHG emissions.
+The DDI Agri-Tech programme has a particular focus on Ag-Bio, a sub-sector of Agri-Tech, to reduce animal and zoonotic disease.
 The importance of One Health research has gained recognition following the Covid 19 outbreak, highlighting zoonotic diseases and the transmission of these between animals and humans.

 The Hub is the agri-tech innovation destination for public, private and third sectors and has been set 15 year targets and delivery expectations under the themes of talent, research, adoption, entrepreneurship and inclusive growth.

-Five year targets have been met and were exceeded despite Covid interruptions, this includes 21 new companies being formed (target of 30 in 15 years).
-An example of such success is the FAST Programme which helped form three new companies, two of which are current tenants of Roslin Innovation Centre.
+Five year targets have been met and were exceeded despite Covid interruptions, this includes 21 new companies being formed across the University (target of 30 in 15 years).
+An example of activity contributing to this success is the FAST Programme, which helped form three new companies, two of which are current tenants of Roslin Innovation Centre.

 BBSRC Innovation Awards for industry has created collaborative activity with placements from industry and into industry, as well as interactions between members.
-The Campus Innovation Account has allowed a company to pilot activity and explore new territories; Rhizocore Technologies, an applied mycology company, focused on using fungi to solve environmental challenges is now working in such a collaboration to increase the nutritional value of spent chicken litter fertiliser and limiting local pollution from poultry farms.
+The Campus Innovation Account has allowed companies to pilot activity, try out new technologies on Campus and explore new territories.

-Agri-tech talent on Campus has been delivered through MOOCS (Massive Open Online Courses) which are free and open to anyone to participate in, delivering a wealth of online knowledge on production, consumption and human health leading to income generation and collaborative working across the University.
+DDI Agri-Tech talent has been delivered through MOOCS (Massive Open Online Courses) which are free and open to anyone to participate in, delivering a wealth of online knowledge on production, consumption and human health leading to income generation and collaborative working across the University.

-The success of agri-tech is beneficial to all of Midlothian Science Zone and our Partner Science Parks offer different space and facilities with the combined benefit of community, support and facilitation of introductions.
-Availability of space, particularly lab space, is the biggest problem but businesses naturally flow from one site to another depending on their stage of growth and discussions during the Forum highlighted this collaborative nature within the zone.
+The success of DDI Agri-Tech is beneficial to all of Midlothian Science Zone, and our Partner Science Parks offer different space and facilities with the combined benefit of community, support and facilitation of introductions.
+Availability of space, particularly lab space which allows for growth of company, is a significant issue.
+MSZ offers an opportunity for businesses to grow and naturally flow from one site to another depending on their stage of growth; discussions during the Forum highlighted this collaborative nature within the zone.

 The purpose of MSZ Business Forum is to create an opportunity for discussion, collaboration and awareness of other businesses 'in the zone'.